Why Blockbuster Went Out of Business? 🎦 An Analysis of its Business and Pricing Model

 - Traditional businesses should adapt to transform into the digital world.
 Brand strength and past successes aren’t enough to compete in the future, especially in this fast-paced technological world.

 - Choosing the wrong revenue model – no matter how much incremental EBIT it generates in the short term – will end up accelerating a bad business model to the finish line.

 - Overcharging customers for products because there’s limited competition is not a smart pricing strategy in the mid to long term (i.e, 2 – 5 years).
 If you are the only provider of a product or service remember that there are other businesses out there trying to copy and improve upon good business models.
-Their obvious strategy, when they enter the market, will be to penetrate the market by undercutting you on price for the same or similar offer.
+Their obvious strategy when they enter the market will be to penetrate it by undercutting you on the price for the same or similar offer.

 - Always be aware of changing trends in the business world – across all industry, not just your own.
 Ignoring a shift only makes it worse.
 New solutions, trends, and buying patterns will always be there even if you choose not to see them.

 - Blockbuster’s late fees were its Achilles heel.
 To the customers, it is like a punishment.
 This adds stress to the rental process.